If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.

 How do we know if contact search was more important than closing cities?

 Let's think about the virus.
 Where is the virus and how is the virus contained?
 The virus is in individual cases and in their close contacts.
 There should be most of the attention.

-China has done many things quickly, and other countries may have to do them too.
+China has done many things quickly, and other countries may need to do them too.
 But the key is always the same.
 Public information must obtain an informed population that reports cases quickly and intelligently.
 Those cases are found and they isolate themselves quickly.
 Their close contacts are also isolated: between 5 and 15% of those contacts are certainly infected.
-And again, it is close contacts, those who have spent some time with the infected, not all.
+And again, it is the close contacts, those who have spent some time with the infected, not all of them.